tyrann0us/Donation-Can/readme.txt

 = 1.5.4 =
 * Option for resetting the counter for a specific goal.
 All donations for that goal are kept in history, but only the ones added after the resetting are shown to visitors.
+* Cloning widget style templates to make it easier to create new customizations
 * Anonymous donations
-* Functionality for cloning widget style templates to make it easier to create new customizations

 = 1.5.3 =
 * Editor for defining custom widget styles for donation forms (The old CSS from general settings is still included, but that functionality is deprecated and will be removed at some point)